History Of Good Friday

 Jesus too struggled on the night before he died, 3 times asking God to remove the bitter chalice of suffering, but also praying, not my will, but yours be done.

-The History of Good Friday - Come, Let us Mourn
+On Good Friday - Come, Let us Mourn

 The prophet Zechariah prophesies that we shall mourn the death of Jesus as an only son, and be in bitterness, as for a firstborn.
 (Zechariah 12:10)